 Travel Information Nepal

 Travelers should bring their own prescribed medicine.
-Common medicine for stomach problems, headaches, and malaria is easily available but still may bring your own.
+Common medicines are easily available but still may bring your own.
 Some medicines are usually not available in remote areas.
 So bring the necessary medicines along with you.
 It is highly advised to get an injection against typhoid, meningitis, and hepatitis before getting into Nepal.
 Malaria is not a problem in the higher area of Nepal but can be found at the lower altitudes.
 Please consult your doctor for more information.

 Altitude problem: Often known as acute mountain sickness, is particularly a matter of important medical consideration while trekking the Himalayas.
 Altitude sickness means the effect of altitude on those who ascend too rapidly to elevations above 3000 meters.
 Symptoms like headache, nausea, shortness of breath, fatigue, etc. can be encountered as initials of the sickness.
 The major information source on prevention and treatment of the sickness can be obtained from the following links or consult your doctor.